shyam100v/cs4641Project/README.md

 ![dbscan_clusters](https://raw.githubusercontent.com/shyam100v/cs4641Project/master/image/dbscan_clusters.PNG)

 **Video Titles**\
-After using DBSCAN clustering on three different characteristics of a video title (length, number of capital letters,and  number of exclamation/question marks) we can see that the results in the graphs below are different than we originally expected.
+After using DBSCAN clustering on three different characteristics of a video title (length, number of capital letters,and  number of exclamation/question marks) we can see that the results in the graphs below are different than we originally expected. (see [code](https://aw.githubusercontent.com/shyam100v/cs4641Project/master/title_analysis.py))

 <p align="center">
   <img src="https://raw.githubusercontent.com/shyam100v/cs4641Project/master/image/Title_Length_DBSCAN.png">